 It's only a short journey and can easily be incorporated as part of any tour.
 The only downside about the ride is that there is no air-conditioning on the train, but the encounter will more than make up for it.
 Go on, take a ride on the wild side.

-and eastwards and terminates at Mo Chit Station and On Nut Station
+The Sky Train network consists of twenty-three stations and travels along only two lines.
+One is the Sukhumvit Line, which runs northwards and eastwards and terminates at Mo Chit Station and On Nut Station respectively.

 All the stations are elevated and constructed on three levels.
 The first level is where you will find the ticket booths, some small kiosk-like shops and the access control gates.
 The second and third levels contain all the platforms and rail links.

 Now, because this market is held on weekends, the trains are not that full at all.
 Please just remember that not all the stations are near hotels so you may have to take a taxi or walk to the nearest entry point.

 Bangkok Mass Rapid Transit System (MRT) is an underground metro system often referred to as the Bangkok Metro.
 It's also known in Thai as rotfai taidin which simply means - underground train or rotfaifah mahanakhon which means metropolitan electric train.
 The line has a fleet of nineteen trains.